radiko-scop/moveo_ros/porting_moveo_to_ros2.md

 ##### Simplifying the tutorial to be closer from the original one

 Looking at the original, one can see it is using the `joint_state_publisher` package, instead of the one we created during the tutorial (`state_publisher`), but their role is the same : telling everybody listening the state of our robot joint.
 The joint_state_publisher is still some kind of black magic to me, but I guess we'll understand more shortly.

+## porting moveit packages

+That is more complicated, because moveit is in the process of becoming moveit2, and as a consequence documentattion is not up to date, and some tools does not work ...